aperkaz/yarn-workspaces-electron/README.md

 In other cases, the app itself needs to contain the business logic and perform expensive computations (ex. machine learning, CPU intensive calculations).

 [Electron.js](https://www.electronjs.org/) is a powerful framework that enables JS developers to create cross-platform desktop apps with the same technology stack used in the web.
-While the default process model of Electron scales well for UI heavy apps, there are known limitations that may cause laggy UIs and poor developer experience.
+While the default process model of Electron scales well for UI heavy apps, there are limitations that may cause laggy UIs and poor developer experience.

 This starter aims to bridge those limitations, focusing on performance and developer experience.
 It combines the latest web libraries with electron.
 This is exactly how my app [Taggr](https://taggr.ai/) is architected.

-## High level architecture
+## High-level architecture

 As mentioned above, this starter proposes an advanced architecture, best suited for complex Electron.js apps.
 Avoid over engineering your solution in the beginning, and consider the switch if you experience performance or developer experience limitations.